lil-skelly/seashell/README.md

 If you do not find your desired payloads, it might be because the payload you are looking for is not available for *linux* systems (the default OS used by seashell). ~ Example 3

 After finding the ID of the payload you desire to use, you can:
-- Repeat the command and use the ID as a search term if in manual mode
+- Repeat the command and use the ID as the search `term` if in manual mode
 - Type `use ID` if in interactive mode

 Seashell will then select the appropriate payload.

 - Now you can also list listeners to host your payload.
 Same way as you would list reverse shell payloads etc.

+**NEW**
+If you want to store the generated shell in a file, you can use the `--output/-O` argument in both modes.

 ### Special arguments
 - You can specify a *shell* to use (i.e `/bin/bash` or `zsh`) with the `-S/--shell <SHELL>` command line argument.